Concrete Angel: Music video

 The video was directed and produced by Deaton Flanigen.
-While Martina sings this song in the cemetery, Angela Carter (played by Noel Wiggins) is the 7-year-old daughter of an abusive mother.
+While McBride sings this song in the cemetery, Angela Carter (played by Noel Wiggins) is the 7-year-old daughter of an abusive mother.
 The girl's mother is shown disheveled and smoking a cigarette, as Angela is walking to school, another little girl looks at her and then laughs at her, which could imply she was also a victim of bullying.
 While she is at school, the teacher and her classmates ignore the bruises on her body, either because they think she just had a minor accident or they want to avoid having problems with her family.
 One day, a young boy (played by Luke Benward) around her age befriends her.
-One night, Angela and the boy are talking to each other from their bedroom windows, and her mother catches her and beats her to death-(which is shown by her mother's shadow).
-After the beating, police officers and an ambulance are shown at her house-(assuming that some neighbors had heard the noise and called the authorities) and the mother is arrested.
-At the funeral, Angela's grave marked as 1995-2002 is shown, surrounded by a group of people, including her school teacher, some of her classmates, and her only friend.
+One night, Angela and the boy are talking to each other from their bedroom windows, but her mother catches her and beats her to death, which is shown by her mother's shadow.
+After the beating, police officers and an ambulance are shown at her house, assuming that some neighbors had heard the noise and called the authorities, and the mother is arrested.
+At the funeral, Angela's grave marked as 1995 - 2002 is shown, surrounded by a group of people, including her school teacher, some of her classmates, and her only friend.
 It is implied that the boy is the ghost of a young child who was killed from being abused and then comes to her, before she passes and shows her friendship.
 The music video ends when the boy passes through the adults, hugs the spirit of Angela and they both run to meet a group of other abused children as they run off into the horizon.
 When the video was originally released, it featured the phone number for the American Child Abuse Hotline and encouraged viewers to report abuse.
 The music video received a nomination for a Grammy Award for Best Music Video.